haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/live/paypal-onboarding.md

   - Services
 ---

-Magento Commerce (Cloud) provides an on-boarding tool to configure PayPal Express Checkout accounts directly through the Magento Admin panel.
+Magento企业版(云支持版) provides an on-boarding tool to configure PayPal Express Checkout accounts directly through the Magento Admin panel.
 This tool is available for ECE 2.1.8 and later.
 To better support going live and testing PayPal payment methods, you can enable and configure your PayPal Express Checkout account for sandbox or production accounts.

 You can configure either the sandbox or production account in every environment: